Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

-Traditionally, research ethics has not had to worry about who is a member of the research team and who is a participant in that research.
+\paragraph{How does information about versus merely from impact human subjects determination?} Traditionally, research ethics has not had to worry about who is a member of the research team and who is a participant in that research.
 This ambiguity arises in cases of self-experimentation, but such cases are relatively rare and fit squarely into the \emph{intervention $+$ analysis} category from the Common Rule.
 The scope of the effort required to produce data that can be used in ML research has engendered new forms of interaction between researchers and the public.
 Without explicit guidance from federal authorities in the Office of Human Research Protections, individual IRBs will have to grapple with this issue on their own.

-Our contention is that in the problematic cases (Section \ref{sec:problematic_cases}), crowdworkers are best understood as augmenting the labor capacity of researchers rather than participating as human subjects in that research.
+Our contention is that in the problematic cases referred to in this section, crowdworkers are best understood as augmenting the labor capacity of researchers rather than participating as human subjects in that research.
 This argument has two parts.

 The first part is an argument from symmetry.
-Within a division of labor, if more than one person can carry out a portion of that division of labor, then the way that we categorize the activity in question should depend on substantive features of that activity rather than on the identity of the individual in question.
-From this, it follows that if a task is performed by a researcher in one instance and then by one or more crowdworkers in a second instance, then our categorization of that activity should be the same in both cases.
+Within a division of labor, if more than one person can carry out a portion of that division of labor, then the way that we categorize the activity in question should depend on substantive features of that activity rather than on the identity of the individual in question.\footnote{One might argue that the way we treat unionized vs non-unionized workers or independent contractors vs employees are counterexamples where the work might be exactly the same but the identity of the individual and a feature about them makes a difference regarding workplace protections amongst other things.
+In these cases, although, prior agreements might shape the entitlements of agents, they do not alter the classification of the activity performed i.e., whether the task is work or research.} From this, it follows that if a task is performed by a researcher in one instance and then by one or more crowdworkers in a second instance, then our categorization of that activity should be the same in both cases.
 The argument from symmetry alone entails only that either the crowdworker and the researcher are both part of the research team or both human subjects.

 The second part of the argument appeals to three additional considerations that support classifying both parties as part of the research team.
 First, when researchers perform the tasks in question it seems clear that they are not self-experimenting---they are not subjects in their own study.
 Second, this impression or intuition is explained by the fact that these interactions produce information that contributes to the production of generalizable knowledge, but that this information is better classified as coming from, rather than being about, these individuals.
 Researchers interact with other members of their team to produce information and this information is used in research, but this use involves creating or refining the instruments, materials, metrics, and other means necessary to carry out research.
 Its purpose is to create the means of generating new knowledge rather than to constitute that data or evidence base whose study or analysis will generate this new knowledge.
 Third, ignoring the distinction between data that is about a person rather than merely from them, and holding that both researchers and crowdworkers are human subjects in these cases, creates a regulatory category so broad that it would class members of every research team, including those in traditional biomedical and social science, as as human subjects.
 The reason is simply that those researchers routinely interact with other members of their team to create information that is used to produce generalizable knowledge.
 But this consequence is absurd.